 "Speaking of which," Redflare realized, "if the deal works out, we'll be fighting alongside SDE sec-troopers.
 Can we afford to use our magic openly that way?"

 "I think so," Ashlyn said.
 "Almost anyone, if they stopped to think about it at all, would conclude like we did that the abilities were newly-developed techniques, or ones they've never heard of.
-I mean, who's ever heard of Shinb or Fanbi except people in the technique R&D; field?"
+I mean, who's ever heard of Shinb or Fanbi except people in the technique R&D field?"

 "That is quite true," Julian noted, "especially in the case of attacking spells, which are easily mistaken for versions of Foi, Tsu, Zan, and so on in the heat of battle.
 Externally, the process appears almost identical; one points, chants a specific word of command, and the effect happens.
 I've taken advantage of the fact more than once--especially if one recognizes that one does not have to shout the spell's command at the top of one's lungs so everyone else can hear what's being said."
 Redflare didn't blush over that one.
 Every technique user got carried away with battle enthusiasm sooner or later, not even counting the posers who made a big production of tech use on purpose.